nisnis84/azure-inject-script/README.md

 # azure-inject-script
-Convert any linux script to fit Azure template customData attribute in mainTemplate and inject it to a Linux VM
+Convert any linux script to fit Azure template customData attribute in mainTemplate.json and inject it to a Linux VM